Directors and officers

 Directors are responsible for supervising the activities of the corporation and for making decisions regarding those activities.
 Officers are responsible for the day-to-day operation of the corporation.

 Your corporation must have at least one director.
 The number of directors is specified in your articles of incorporation.
 Shareholders elect directors at the shareholders' meeting by a majority of votes.
 An individual can be the sole shareholder, director and officer of a corporation.

-If you want to increase or decrease the number of directors of your corporation permitted by your articles, you must amend your articles and pay the fee (see Services, fees and turnaround times – CBCA).
+If you want to increase or decrease the number of directors of your corporation permitted by your articles, you must amend your articles.
+Fees may apply (see Services, fees and processing times – CBCA).

 A director must: